ShepherdOnline/ShepherdOnline/_drafts/2016-12-28-nominations-for-shepherd-maple-syrup-festival-parade-marshall-being-accepted-until-january-9.md

 categories:
   - Community
 ---
 Members of the Shepherd community are invited to submit their nominations for the 2017 Shepherd Maple Syrup Festival parade marshal until January 9.
-For more information, contact Pete Alexander at
+For more information, contact Pete Alexander by phone (989) 828-5422 or via email at pete.alexander@shepherdmaplesyrupfest.org.